Is Your LLM Secretly a World Model of the Internet? Model-Based Planning for Web Agents: Related Work

 \subsection{World Models}

-World models, a cornerstone of model-based reinforcement learning~\citep{moerland2023model} since the introduction of Dyna by \citet{sutton1991dyna}, are typically trained on observed state transitions to predict future states and rewards.
-These world models enable efficient training through simulated experiences, reducing environmental interactions and improving sample efficiency~\citep{ha2018world}.
-Beyond their role in training, researchers have explored the use of world models to facilitate planning \citep{pascanu2017learning, schrittwieser2020mastering}.
-Fundamentally, world models in reinforcement learning often involve task-specific training, with a primary focus on enhancing data efficiency in the agent learning process.

-In contrast to traditional world models in reinforcement learning, LLMs employed as world models primarily focus on facilitating decision-making in planning rather than training.
-This distinction leads LLM-based models to prioritize key task abstractions over the high-fidelity simulations typically required in reinforcement learning.
-Recent research has demonstrated the potential of LLMs as world models for simple environments, leveraging their encoded broad world knowledge \citep{world, kim2024cognitive}.
-Our study aims to advance this field by investigating the capabilities of LLM-based world models in more complex real-world environments, specifically diverse websites.
-A concurrent work~\citep{chae2024web} also explores augmenting web agents with LLM-simulated action outcomes, however, their focus is on data collection to train an open-weights LLM, while ours centers on understanding the potential of this new paradigm using advanced LLMs such as GPT-4o~\citep{GPT-4o}.
+World models, central to model-based reinforcement learning (RL;~\cite{moerland2023model, sutton1991dyna}), learn state transitions to improve sample efficiency~\citep{ha2018world} and support planning~\citep{pascanu2017learning, schrittwieser2020mastering}.
+Unlike traditional world models in RL focusing on improving data efficiency in the agent learning process, LLM-based world models emphasize decision-making over simulation fidelity, leveraging broad world knowledge for planning~\citep{world, kim2024cognitive}.
+Our work extends this line by exploring LLM-based world models in complex web environments.
+A concurrent work~\citep{chae2024web} also explores augmenting web agents with LLM-simulated action outcomes, however, their focus is to use small-scale data to train in-domain world models, while ours centers on understanding the potential of this new paradigm using advanced LLMs such as GPT-4o~\citep{GPT-4o} and self-trained general world models.